Ralf Brown's Interrupt List: Overview

 The list covers operating systems, device drivers, and application software; both documented and undocumented information including bugs, incompatibilities, shortcomings, and workarounds, with version, locale, and date information, often at a detail level far beyond that found in the contemporary literature.
-A large part of it covers system BIOSes and internals of operating systems such as DOS, OS/2, and Windows, as well as their interactions.
+A large part of it covers system BIOSes and internals of operating systems such as MS-DOS, OS/2, and Windows, as well as their interactions.

-It has been a widely used resource by IBM PC system developers, analysts, as well as application programmers in the pre-Windows era.
+It has been a widely used resource by IBM PC compatible system developers, analysts, as well as application programmers in the pre-Windows era.
 Parts of the compiled information have been used for and in the creation of several books on systems programming, some of which have also been translated into Chinese, Japanese and Russian.
 As such the compilation has proven to be an important resource in developing various closed and open source operating systems, including Linux and FreeDOS.
-Today it is still used as a reference to BIOS calls and to develop programs for DOS as well as other system-level software.

 The project is the result of the research and collaborative effort of more than 650 listed contributors worldwide over a period of 15 years, of which about 290 provided significant information (and some 55 of them even more than once).
 The original list was created in January 1985 by Janet Jack and others, and, named "Interrupt List for MS-DOS", it was subsequently maintained and mailed to requestors on Usenet by Ross M. Greenberg until 1986.
-Since October 1987 it is maintained by Ralf D. Brown, a researcher at Carnegie Mellon University's Language Technologies Institute.
+As of October 1987, it is maintained by Ralf D. Brown, a researcher at Carnegie Mellon University's Language Technologies Institute.
 Information from several other interrupt listings was merged into the list in order to establish one comprehensive reference compilation.
 Over the years, Michael A. Shiels, Timothy Patrick Farley, Matthias R. Paul, Robin Douglas Howard Walker, Wolfgang Lierz and Tamura Jones became major contributors to the project, providing information all over the list.
 The project was also expanded to include other PC development-related information and therefore absorbed a number of independently maintained lists on PC I/O ports (by Wim Osterholt and Matthias R. Paul), BIOS CMOS memory contents (by Atley Padgett Peterson), processor opcodes (by Alex V. Potemkin) and bugs (by Harald Feldmann).
 Brown and Paul also conducted several systematic surveys on specific hard- and software details among a number of dedicated user groups in order to validate some info and to help fill some gaps in the list.